Derisis13/derisis13.github.io/_posts/2025-02-10-open-source-fpga-development.md

 # Place & route with NextPNR

 Once I had a netlist, I proceeded to use NextPNR to place and route it to actual components in the FPGA.
-My device is an Artix 7, specifically the XC7A35T CPG236-1 as part of a Digilent CMOD A7 devboard.
+My device is an Artix 7 (XC7A35T CPG236-1) as part of a Digilent CMOD A7 devboard.
-I first made the mistake of using the `nextpnr-xilinx` fork, which is not maintained regularly and thus much behind `nextpnr` and refused to work for me.
+I first made the mistake of using the `nextpnr-xilinx` fork, which is not maintained regularly and refused to work for me.
-A bit of information that was unnecessarily hard to find is that the himbaechel backend of NextPNR (which is built into the `nextpnr` package provided by the copr repo) supports Xilinx 7 FPGAs—including my Artix 7.
+A bit of information that was unnecessarily hard to find is that the himbaechel backend of NextPNR (which is built into the `nextpnr` package provided by the Copr repo) supports Xilinx 7 FPGAs—including my Artix 7.

 An `xdc` file is required to map top-level inputs and outputs to physical pins.
-I derived this from the [CMOD A7's xdc file](https://github.com/Digilent/digilent-xdc/blob/master/Cmod-A7-Master.xdc) provided by digilent:
+I derived this from the [CMOD A7's xdc file](https://github.com/Digilent/digilent-xdc/blob/master/Cmod-A7-Master.xdc) provided by Digilent:
 ```xdc
 set_property LOC L17 [get_ports {clk}]
 set_property IOSTANDARD LVCMOS33 [get_ports {clk}]